1935 World Series: Game 4

-Alvin "General" Crowder did it all for Detroit, pitching a complete-game five-hitter, allowing only one run on Gabby Hartnett's home run in the second, singling in the third and scoring his team's first run on Charlie Gehringer's RBI double, and getting Flea Clifton home as the go-ahead run with a groundout in the sixth off of Tex Carleton aided by two errors.
+Alvin "General" Crowder did it all for Detroit, pitching a complete-game five-hitter, allowing only one run on Gabby Hartnett's home run in the second, singling in the third and scoring his team's first run on Charlie Gehringer's RBI double, and getting Flea Clifton home as the go-ahead run with a groundout in the sixth off Tex Carleton aided by two errors.
 Chicago threatened against Crowder with a pair of one-out hits in the ninth, but Stan Hack grounded into a game-ending 6-4-3 double play.

 Game 5

 Staving off elimination, the Cubs got a two-run home run from Chuck Klein after a leadoff triple in the second.
-They added another run in the seventh on Billy Herman's RBI double off of Schoolboy Rowe.
+They added another run in the seventh on Billy Herman's RBI double off Schoolboy Rowe.
 They replaced Lon Warneke after six innings with right-hander Bill Lee, who gave up Detroit's only run in the ninth on three consecutive singles (the last of which to Pete Fox before settling down to retire the final three batters.

 This was the first of three World Series games that the Cubs have won in Wrigley Field (where they had previously lost 6 Series games).
 The other wins were Game 6 in 1945, and Game 5 in 2016.

 Game 6

-In Game 6, Pete Fox's RBI double off of Larry French put the Tigers on the board.
-Billy Herman's RBI single tied the game in the third off of Tommy Bridges, who put the Tigers back in front in the fourth with an RBI groundout with two on, but Herman's two-run home run in the fifth put the Cubs ahead 3–2.
+In Game 6, Pete Fox's RBI double off Larry French put the Tigers on the board.
+Billy Herman's RBI single tied the game in the third off Tommy Bridges, who put the Tigers back in front in the fourth with an RBI groundout with two on, but Herman's two-run home run in the fifth put the Cubs ahead 3–2.
 The Tigers tied the game in the sixth when Billy Rogell doubled with two outs and scored on Marv Owen's single.
-In the ninth, Mickey Cochrane singled and moved to second on a groundout before Goose Goslin's walk-off single won it in front of Detroit's home fans, pitcher Tommy Bridges getting his second win of the Series.
-Stan Hack tripled to lead off the top of the 9th for the Cubs, but was left stranded at third.
+Stan Hack tripled to lead off the top of the ninth for the Cubs, but was left stranded at third.
+In the bottom of the ninth, Mickey Cochrane singled and moved to second on a groundout before Goose Goslin's walk-off single won it in front of Detroit's home fans, pitcher Tommy Bridges getting his second win of the Series.
+(Goslin, who also had the walk-off hit in Game 2 of the previous year's series, remains the only player to date to have walk-off hits in two World Series games.)